cneira/sunos-diamond-collectors/README.md

 I don't have C compilers where I don't need to have them.)
 So, you may have to tweak your `PYTHONPATH` or `sys.path` to include things which are specific to my environment.

+If you want to deploy it properly, look in the `package/` directory for information on how to build a standalone Python + Diamond + collectors package.

 A test config for Diamond is supplied as `diamond-test.conf`, and there's a little wrapper script `run.sh` which fires up a test